Aligning Diffusion Language Models via Unpaired Preference Optimization: Abstract

 \section{Abstract}

 Diffusion language models (dLLMs) are an emerging alternative to autoregressive (AR) generators, but aligning them to human preferences is challenging because sequence log-likelihoods are intractable and pairwise preference data are costly to collect.
 We introduce ELBO-KTO, which combines an ELBO surrogate for diffusion log-likelihoods with a prospect-theoretic, unpaired preference objective (Kahneman–Tversky Optimization, KTO).
 We analyze the bias and variance induced by the ELBO substitution and employ variance-reduction practices that stabilize gradients during training.
 Applied to LLaDA-8B-Instruct, ELBO-KTO yields \textbf{65.9\%} and \textbf{62.3\%} adjusted win rates on kto-mix-14k and UltraFeedback-Binary, respectively, versus the base model under an automatic LLM judge.
 Across downstream tasks, including GSM8K, MMLU, and additional reasoning/knowledge benchmarks, ELBO-KTO trained on UltraFeedback-Binary performs on par with or better than the base model under identical decoding.
 This establishes unpaired preference optimization as a viable alternative to pairwise alignment in diffusion LLMs.
+We release our implementation at \href{https://github.com/vaibhavjindal/elbo-kto}{https://github.com/vaibhavjindal/elbo-kto}.